mozilla/doh-rollout/README.md

-## HTTP DNS
+## DoH Roll-Out

-This is a test WebExtension + Experimental API to enable HTTP DNS in the browser, for testing purposes.
+This is a test WebExtension + Experimental API to enable DNS over HTTP for release to general users.

 ## How to install WebExtension